Copyright 2020 James Marsh

 03/09/17 The river is running a little high and it is stained from melting snow and ice as well as

-The high levels and stained water is likely to continue.
-Fish the Sculpin Streamers like the
+high levels and stained water is likely to continue.
+Fish the Sculpin Streamers like the Black or

 03/16/17 The river is blown out or flowing extremely high.
 This situation will take a few days to

-can do is check back with us and watch the stream levels.
-The water is ranging from muddy to
+do is check back with us and watch the stream levels.
+The water is ranging from muddy to heavily

-safely in any section.
-We don't recommend it even for drift boats in the lower river due to the
+any section.
+We don't recommend it even for drift boats in the lower river due to the muddy, highly

-and clear water.
+clear water.
 There are some hatches taking place, mostly little Blue-winged olives and some

 Skwala and little Brown stoneflies.
-The water is warmest in the lower river but the middle
+The water is warmest in the lower river but the middle section is

-likely to be very high for the next several days or more.
+to be very high for the next several days or more.
 This is due to runoff and lots of rain and snow.

 There is rain/snow forecast everyday this coming week.
-All you can do is stay in
+All you can do is stay in touch.
+We will

 07/03/17 The runoff is still underway and the stream levels are very high and highly stained to

-is to stay in touch.
+stay in touch.
 We will keep you informed.
-You can send us an email and let us help you
+You can send us an email and let us help you plan that

-places.
 There are lots of insects hatching but keep in mind they vary from section to section.
 We received

 two very good reports from customers this past week.
-We recommend the
+We recommend the canyon and lower

-Big Hole valley is getting too warm as well as the water in the lower section of the river.
+Hole valley is getting too warm as well as the water in the lower section of the river.
 The canyon

 section is fishing best at this time.
 There are still plenty of hatches but they vary with the section of

 08/03/17 There is little rain in the forecast this coming week.
 It will be mostly clear skies.
 The